 Gut health and the human microbiome are trending topics in health and wellness circles.
 But what exactly is all the buzz about It turns out,

-Youth Sports: Going Pro Is Not the Goal April 1, 2026 - Brian J. Cole, MD, MBA explains why youth sports should emphasize development, teamwork, and lifelong health rather than pursuing professional… View MoreSports Medicine Weekly® gratefully acknowledges the following partners for their generous support and commitment to the Advancement of Orthopedic and Cell Biology Research at Rush University Medical Center in Chicago through the LiveActive Fund.
+Why Recovery Takes Longer After 50 (And What To Do About It) May 1, 2026 - You’re doing the same workouts you did a few years ago—but now your body has a different opinion.
+The soreness… View MoreSports Medicine Weekly® gratefully acknowledges the following partners for their generous support and commitment to the Advancement of Orthopedic and Cell Biology Research at Rush University Medical Center in Chicago through the LiveActive Fund.
 Learn more about partnering with Sports Medicine Weekly®.